 Drug Abuse Education

 Project D.A.R.E.
-(Drug Abuse Resistance Education) is a joint project of the North Carolina Department of Public Education, Jacksonville Police Department, Onslow County School System, and Camp Lejeune Military Dependent School System, to prevent drug abuse and violence among children and youth.
+(Drug Abuse Resistance Education) is a joint project of the North Carolina Department of Public Education, Jacksonville Police Department, Onslow County School System, and Department of Defense Education Activity (DoDEA) Schools on Camp Lejeune, to prevent drug abuse and violence among children and youth.
 Traditional drug abuse programs dwell on the harmful effects of drugs.
 Project D.A.R.E. is to help students recognize and resist the many subtle pressures that influence them to experiment with alcohol, inhalants, marijuana, other dangerous drugs.
 The objectives of Project D.A.R.E. are very clear, distinct and decisive.
 They are: